Homelessness in America

 In 2010, the U.S. Interagency Council on Homelessness developed Opening Doors, the first comprehensive federal strategic plan to prevent and end homelessness.
 Officials updated the plan in 2012, 2015, and 2018.
 The result has been progress toward reducing homelessness.

 At the same time that the federal plan has focused awareness on homelessness and mobilized action, many communities around the country have implemented laws that criminalize homelessness.
 In the late 2010’s, awareness of the disproportionate number of people of color among those who are homeless has been spreading.
 Some communities are beginning to develop and test racially equitable solutions.
+And in 2020, the COVID-19 pandemic is affecting people in many ways that increase chances of becoming homeless or staying homeless longer.

 Learn more about current causes of homelessness.